 - Provide staff with an itemised payslip (it should include a detailed breakdown of pay and deductions if any).

-- Provide employees with a clean and safe work environment (including first aid equipment, protective clothing, drinking water etc.).
+- Provide employees with a clean and safe work environment (including first aid equipment, protective clothing, safe drinking water etc).

 - Offer employees a daily rest period of at least 20 minutes if they work longer than six hours a day.

-- Keep to the 48-hour average working week (unless agreed upon by employer and employee and confirmed in writing).
+- Keep to the 48-hour average working week (unless agreed upon by employer and employee in writing).

-- Provide a certain amount of paid holiday each year (depending on employment type: full-time or part-time).
+- Provide a certain amount of paid holiday each year.

-- Give at least one-week of dismissal notice if an employee has been with your company for longer than one month but less than two years.
+- Give at least one week’s notice if an employee has been employed for longer than one month but less than two years.
 And two weeks’ notice if an employee has been with your company continuously for two years with an additional one week for every year after that, up to a maximum of 12 weeks after 12 years.

-- Offer eligible workers statutory sick pay, statutory redundancy pay, statutory pay for maternity, paternity, adoption and shared parental leave.
+- Pay eligible workers statutory sick pay, statutory redundancy pay, statutory pay for maternity/paternity, adoption, and shared parental leave.

-Under British law, you’re responsible for the health and safety of all staff members.
-That means protecting them from anything that could cause them harm.
+Under UK law, employers are responsible for the health and safety of all staff members.
+That means protecting them from anything that could cause them harm in the workplace.

-- Conducting risk assessments to identify and address all risks.
+- Conducting risk assessments to identify and address all workplace risks.

 - Controlling any risks to injury or health and safety concerns that may arise from a risk assessment.